xtermjs/xtermjs.org/_docs/guides/link-handling.md

 Clickable links may appear in the terminal output two ways:

 * Emitted using an explicit escape sequence (OSC 8).
-* Implicitly using something that looks a URL in the output recognized by the `web-links` addon using pattern matching.
+* Implicitly using something that looks a URL in the output, recognized using pattern matching.
+This requires the `web-links` addon.

 ## Setup